What's This?: BrainStation Capstone

 An example of how can we increase functionality of this screen based on user feedback.

 The approach taken to design the visual identity of Routene included first looking for inspirations for wordmark, logos, feel, typography, and colour palettes to capture the unique and modern style of the app.

 Click on the link below to view the full InVision moodboard, and for more design rationale on the visual choices chosen for the app.
-The full UI library with all documented logos, colours, iconography, typography, and screen designs are available upon request.
+The full UI library with all documented logos, colours, iconography, typography, and screen designs are also available below.

 More calming than provoking

 More fall than summer